dear chum

 He was a very private man and yet one who very much enjoyed socializing, an introvert with extroverted qualities, the latter serving him well in sales’ fields like those he chose in retail clothing and insurance.
 Even if she had asked, my father would have said nothing to the Queen about his war training or work.
 As an insurance agent later in his life, there were many times when he cautioned me never to reveal the names of his clients, personal or commercial and certainly never disclose our family’s financial situation.
 I learned respect from my father, respect for people and their privacy, regardless of their station in life.

 There was, in my view, an enigmatic quality to my father.
 As kind and affable as he was, like everyone, he had his darker side.
 Never able to empathize with my fear of heights, for example, he would rock vigorously a shared ferris-wheel seat when at its apex of the ride, laughing as I screamed and begged him to stop.
 Knees quaking, on another occasion, I stood high up an extension ladder picking cherries and dad took great delight in shaking the bottom of the ladder incredulous that I was in abject fear.
 Aside from spankings, I recall once he was furious at me for teasing my younger sister and twisted my arm up behind my back while he scolded me.
-Police officers on motorcycles were “boogie men on two-wheeled kiddy-cars.”
+To him, police officers on motorcycles were “boogie men on two-wheeled kiddy-cars.”
 When at the end of grade 11, I bought my first motorcycle, a Yamaha 80 belt-drive, he reminded me often of his derisive kiddy-car phrase.
 If he were angry at some international political faction, his solution was a pronounced “shoot the bastards.”

 At the same time, my dad had so many idiosyncracies and qualities and behaviours that drew me to him in admiration, sometimes awe, and love.
 He found the televised Mr Magoo, a fictional, myopic, millionaire cartoon character and his family antics just hilarious; ‘oh Magoo…you’ve done it again,’ dad would echo.
 We shared a remarkable connection in watching Danish comedian/pianist Victor Borge do his phonetic punctuation routines; the first essay I ever did in elementary school was on Mr Borge.
 An inveterate reader, dad read all of Erle Stanley Gardner’s Perry Mason series of detective stories and was disconsolate when he finished the last Louis L’Amour western novel.
 If anyone burped, he retorted, “Oh!…if that comes up again, we’ll vote on it.”
 Among his many expressions, his most frequent one was “whoop tilt,” for something unexpected that happened and the quirkiest to me was “heavens to murgatroyd,” applied as a mild exclamation to seemingly anything.
 Every Saturday, he did our family laundry on a wringer washing machine, drying everything by hanging our garments (my ‘chore’ often) on outdoor clotheslines.
 His refrain for laundering out bedding was ‘bottom sheet goes in the wash, top sheet goes on the bottom, get a clean top sheet.’
 The inside of our homes had to be kept clean – what if company dropped by?
 And to me, company never dropped by.
 Dinner always had to be at 5:30 pm, just the way it needed to be, the Air Force in the man.
 Sundays were ‘get-your-own’ dinner, each of us, my two sisters, my dad, and I made our own individual dinners – French fries cooked in oil in our deep-fryer was my staple.

 When he did some of the house cleaning, he always included a sit-down at the piano and played, with two hands, something he called “chicken tracks.”
 It was the only piece he ever played.
 He loved listening to singer Teresa Brewer and Good Night Irene seemed to be his favourite song along with K-K-K Katy, the popular World War One era song about a stuttering, awkward soldier lovesick over “beautiful Katy.”
 My dad appeared to be just thrilled doing the stammering, hard consonant sounds from that song’s lyrics.
 He was a good singer himself, a choir member, a tenor, I believe, when he was growing up.
 He flooded rinks in our backyard, himself never having even tried to skate.
 Adept at running, flying, and baseball, he just could not swim – he did the sidestroke with great effort, seeming to drag his torso that sank like a proverbial stone.
 In contrast, he did tell me my mother could “swim like a fish,” and I have a vague recollection of her with us swimming at Port Franks, a Lake Huron beach.
-During the 1950s, when dad did prospective pilot-trainings out West or East, he always brought his children presents from wherever he had been.
+During the 1950s, when dad did prospective pilot-trainings out West or East, he always brought his children presents from wherever he had been (see my Spitfire blog re his pilot exploits).

 Dad devoured and spouted Dale Carnegie’s writings, especially his How to Win Friends and Influence People.
 To this day, I believe my father was a master at teaching.
 Clearly, he was adept at training pilots but it was in day-to-day things that he just seemed to have a way of conveying how to do or how to learn something.
-He taught me how to drive a car – our 1954 Meteor that he had painted black because I wanted a black car (we still had it in 1967 when I acquired my license) – either before commercial driving schools or just because he could do it; every time I parallel park, rarely having to do any adjusting, I remember the cues he taught me.
+He taught me how to drive a car – our 1954 Meteor that he had painted black because I wanted a black car (we still had it in 1967 when I acquired my license) – either before commercial driving schools or just because he could do it; every time I parallel park, rarely having to do any adjusting, I remember the vector cues he taught me.
 He was a bit of a wizard at doing mathematics and he passed that on to me through his examples of geometry and algebra.
 Physics, like Bernoulli’s principle and centrifugal force I learned from him before I was 12 years old.
-My father was smart in school, narrowly missing a university scholarship when graduating high school; not getting the funding meant he could not afford further education, a learning experience I think he would have loved.
+My father was smart in school, narrowly missing a university scholarship when he graduated high school; not getting the funding meant he could not afford further education, a learning experience I think he would have loved.

 An adept bridge player, he often tried to lure me from euchre and hearts to his game; I resisted until my university days.
 For me, his lessons about little things, like unplugging a toaster before trying to pry bread out of it with a utensil, or carrying sharp implements with care, or tending strawberries in our gardens, were and remain embedded in my memory.
 He explained parachuting technique to me as a boy; he said it was like jumping off a 17-foot structure re the impact and as soon as you landed, you “just” turned both knees to one side and rolled onto your side.
 Naturally, I longed to try it and for a jump-off point, I selected the bandstand roof – I adjudged it as 17 feet – at a park in Kincardine, my mother’s hometown.
 The resultant sprain was severe and I suspect my father felt his parachute pedagogy had, at best, an unintended consequence.

 My father had a pious quality about him that was revealed patently when he went to church.
-We were Protestant, United church goers and in high school whenever we went and we almost always went, he would sit down in the pew, edge forward on the seat and rest his forehead on his upturned fist, praying with a physical reverence, I assumed.
+We were Protestant, United church goers and in high school whenever we went and we almost always went, he would sit down in the pew, edge forward on the seat and rest his forehead on his upturned fists, praying with a physical reverence, I assumed.
 Devoted to his children, the vagaries of life had not been kind to him; both women he loved – my mother and a woman he dated many years later – died of very similar health issues and for some reason, his ritualized church prayer seemed to me to be his acquiescence to things he could not understand or control.